htrajan/ht-drawsteel/Classes Single Page/Conduit.md

 #### Signature Ability

-Select one [[Signature Ability|signature ability]] from the options below.
+Select one signature ability from the options below.
 Signature abilities can be used at will.

 ##### Holy Lance